Bitstamp and Ledger execs weigh customer service debate after Coinbase saga By Cointelegraph - Up News Info

 Popular cryptocurrency exchange Coinbase (NASDAQ:) recently amassed a panoply of customer service complaints regarding account locking, hacking and even lost funds.

-A recent tweet by crypto analyst Kaleo garnered hundreds of comments from users all sharing stories of their unfavorable experiences with the exchange.
-This isn’t the first time the firm has received public backlash over it’s customer service practices.
-Back in March, the New York Times told the story of a customer who lost over $100,000 on the platform and went onto sue the company.
+A recent tweet by crypto analyst Kaleo garnered hundreds of user comments on their unfavorable experiences with the exchange.
+This isn’t the first time the firm has experienced a backlash over its customer service practices.
+Back in March, the New York Times published the story of a customer who lost over $100,000 on the platform and went on to sue the company.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.